 from truss.base import truss_config

-# 1. Define a base image for your training job
+# 1. Define a base image for your training job.
+You can also use

 # 2. Define the Runtime Environment for the Training Job